William8421/GOT-challenge/README.md

 # App description

-as requested I created GOT single page application using Angular. the app has a landing page (Home) nad three routes (Houses, Persons and Quotes).
+as requested I created GOT single page application using Angular. the app has a landing page (Home) nad three items (Houses, Persons and Quotes).

 ### Houses

-contains a searchable list of all houses from GOT, clicking on the name of a house, all the members of that house are displayed on a sub page (House) with the sigil of that house as a background, clicking on a member name displays that member's details (name, house and quotes), clicking on the members's house takes the user to the House page.
+contains a searchable list of all houses from GOT, clicking on the name of a house, all the members of that house are displayed on a sub page (House) with the sigil of that house as a background, clicking on a member name displays that member's details (name, house and 2 random quotes), clicking on the members's house takes the user to the House page.
-Hovering over the house changes the background color to the house sigil's colors.
+Hovering over the house changes the background color to that house sigil's colors.

 ### Persons

-contains a searchable list of all Characters from GOT, clicking on an character name, displays that member's details (name, house and quotes), clicking on the members's house takes the user to the House page.
+contains a searchable list of all Characters from GOT, clicking on an character name, displays that member's details (name, house and 2 random quotes), clicking on the members's house takes the user to the House page.
 Hovering over the character changes the background color to the sigil's colors of the character's house.

 ### Quotes

-displays 5 random quotes with the character who said the quote and their house, clicking on the name displays that member's details (name, house and quotes), clicking on the house takes the user to the House page, a button to replace this list with five other random quotes.
+displays 5 random quotes with the character who said the quote and their house, clicking on the name displays that member's details (name, house and 2 random quotes), clicking on the house takes the user to the House page, a button to replace this list with five other random quotes.